 Ulimit values control certain characteristics about what resources processes have access to.
 These values can be set globally or per user.

-Please keep in mind that the modification of operating system configurations such as the ulimit configuration is a task that is best handled by a systems administrator that has the skills, training, and expertise required to do so for you.
+The modification of operating system configurations such as the ulimit configuration is a task that is best handled by an obtained systems administrator that has the skills, training, and expertise required to do so for you.
 This isn't a change that cPanel support will perform.

 The following information is provided as a courtesy, and the procedure is not something that cPanel support is able to assist with.

 Please note, cPanel's Shell Fork Bomb Protection feature will override these settings and force the account to a limit of 35 processes.
 This feature can be enabled and disabled in WHM at:

 "Home / Security Center / Shell Fork Bomb Protection"